Get Rid of That Pesky Lower Back Pain for Good with Lower Back Pain Physical Therapy in Fort Myers, FL…

 Here's a breakdown of the diagnostic process:

 Step 1: Initial Questions

-“How long have you had the pain?”
+“How long have you been experiencing this pain?”

 Step 2: Physical Examination